juliogarciamelgarejo/learn-typescript/README.md

 # :star2: Awesome TypeScript :mortar_board:

 > Welcome to my personal Awesome TypeScript repository!
 I designed this resource to provide in a structured way all the information I found on my journey to learn TypeScript from scratch.
+>
-I hope it helps you too.
+> :point_up: :nerd_face: I hope it helps you too.

 ![Typescript Logo](media/ts-icon.webp)